Milton Keynes Council is asking for green experts to participate in the creation of the action plan for the Sustainability Strategy

 The Sustainability Strategy is in the documents section below.

-Send in your comments now by clicking on the comments and tips link on the right or read on or click on the headings in the left hand column for more information.
+Send in your comments now by clicking on the comments and tips link on the right, read on or click on the headings in the left hand column for more information.

 It is understood that MK citizens and organisations have great ideas of how to reduce human impact on the environment.
 By working together we can have a greater impact at a faster pace.
-There will be citizen workshops to give everyone the opportunity to help build the action plan and contribute to making Milton Keynes the world’s greenest city.
+There will be opportunities for everyone the to help build the action plan and contribute to making Milton Keynes the world’s greenest city.
+You can register your interest in speaking at the 'Task and Finish' group by 10 October and provide written evidence by 01 November.
+Further details at https://www.milton-keynes.gov.uk/pressreleases/2019/sep/green-experts-called-on-by-mk-council

 Climate Change is likely to include the following Impacts on water: